- The share of open-access publications grew from 35% in 2010 to 61% in 2019.

 That the Netherlands is an international leader in open access is also confirmed by other analyses.
 The European Open Science Monitor shows the share of open-access publications for all publications from 2009-2018.
 This is 50% for the Netherlands: slightly lower than the UK and Switzerland (52%).
 The 2017 analysis by Van Leeuwen et al. (CWTS) also shows that the Netherlands, with a proportion of 37%, is the leader among the reference countries.
 It is followed by the United Kingdom, Belgium, Ireland, and Sweden, each with 34% open access.

-Netherlands also leads in golden open access
+The Netherlands also leads in golden open access

 As we saw in the introduction, the Dutch government strives to realise open access as much as possible via the golden route.
-The graph below compares the share of all research publications that is open access through the golden route (including hybrid).
+The graph below compares the share of all research publications that are open access through the golden route (including hybrid).
 45% of 2019 articles with at least one Dutch author is available through the golden route.
 For the EU-27, this is 31%.
 In our neighbouring countries is it 33% (UK), 30% (Germany), 29% (Belgium) and 25% (France).

 |Scientific publications available via the golden open access route (2019)|